DynareJulia/Dynare.jl/doc/src/model-file/shocks.md

-## Shocks on exogenous variables

-In a deterministic context, when one wants to study the transition of one equilibrium position to another, it is equivalent to analyze the consequences of a permanent shock and this in done in Dynare through the proper use of `initval` and `endval`.

-Another typical experiment is to study the effects of a temporary shock after which the system goes back to the original equilibrium (if the model is stable...).
+To study the effects of a temporary shock after which the system goes back to the original equilibrium (if the model is stable...) one uses a temporary shock.
 A temporary shock is a temporary change of value of one or several exogenous variables in the model.
 Temporary shocks are specified with the command `shocks`.

+In a deterministic context, when one wants to study the transition of one equilibrium position to another, it is equivalent to analyze the consequences of a permanent shock.
+In Dynare this is done with `initval`, `endval` and `steady`.

 In a stochastic framework, the exogenous variables take random values in each period.
 In Dynare, these random values follow a normal distribution with zero mean, but it belongs to the user to specify the variability of these shocks.
 The non-zero elements of the matrix of variance-covariance of the shocks can be entered with the `shocks` command.
-Or, the entire matrix can be directly entered with `Sigma_e` (this use is however deprecated).

-If the variance of an exogenous variable is set to zero, this variable will appear in the report on policy and transition functions, but isn't used in the computation of moments and of Impulse Response Functions.
-Setting a variance to zero is an easy way of removing an exogenous shock.

-Note that, by default, if there are several `shocks` or `mshocks` blocks in the same `.mod` file, then they are cumulative: all the shocks declared in all the blocks are considered; however, if a `shocks` or `mshocks` block is declared with the `overwrite` option, then it replaces all the previous `shocks` and `mshocks` blocks.
+## Dynare commands

+### shocks
 - *block*: `shocks ;`
 - *block*: `shocks(overwrite);`

-See above for the meaning of the `overwrite` option.

-*In deterministic context*
+#### Options

+- `overwrite`: By default, if there are several `shocks` blocks in the same `.mod` file, then they are cumulative: all the shocks declared in all the blocks are considered; however, if a `shocks` block is declared with the `overwrite` option, then it replaces all the previous `shocks` blocks.

+#### In a deterministic context

 For deterministic simulations, the `shocks` block specifies temporary changes in the value of exogenous variables.
 For permanent shocks, use